dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 ***

-Then the enum values will be saved as strings in the database without any further configuration in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A>.
+Then the enum values will be saved as strings in the database without any further configuration in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating*>.

 ## The ValueConverter class

-Calling <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.HasConversion%2A> as shown above will create a <xref:Microsoft.EntityFrameworkCore.Storage.ValueConversion.ValueConverter%602> instance and set it on the property.
+Calling <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.HasConversion*> as shown above will create a <xref:Microsoft.EntityFrameworkCore.Storage.ValueConversion.ValueConverter`2> instance and set it on the property.
 The `ValueConverter` can instead be created explicitly.
 For example:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)